Masuria: Weimar Republic and Nazi Germany

-Masuria was the only region of Germany directly affected by the battles of World War I. Damaged towns and villages were reconstructed with the aid of several twin towns from western Germany like Cologne to Neidenburg (Nidzica), Frankfurt to Lötzen (Giżycko) and even Vienna to Ortelsburg (Szczytno).
-The architecture still is surprisingly distinct, being of modern Central European character.
+Masuria was the only region of Germany directly affected by the battles of World War I. Damaged towns and villages were reconstructed with the aid of several twin towns from western Germany, like Cologne to Neidenburg (Nidzica), Frankfurt to Lötzen (Giżycko) and even Vienna to Ortelsburg (Szczytno).
+The architecture is still surprisingly distinct, being of modern Central European character.
 However, Masuria was still largely agrarian-oriented and suffered from the economic decline after World War I, additionally badly affected by the creation of the so-called Polish Corridor, which raised freight costs to the traditional markets in Germany.
 The later implemented Osthilfe had only a minor influence on Masuria as it privileged larger estates, while Masurian farms were generally small.

 The interwar period was characterised by ongoing Germanisation policies, intensified especially under the Nazis.

-In the 1920s Masuria remained a heartland of conservatism with the German National People's Party as strongest party.
+In the 1920s, Masuria remained a heartland of conservatism with the German National People's Party as strongest party.
 The Nazi Party, having absorbed the conservative one, became the strongest party already in the Masurian constituencies in the elections of 1930 and received its best results in the poorest areas of Masuria with the highest rate of Polish speakers.
-Especially in the elections of 1932 and 1933 they reached up to 81 percent of votes in the district of Neidenburg and 80 percent in the district of Lyck.
+Especially in the elections of 1932 and 1933 they reached up to 81% of votes in the district of Neidenburg and 80% in the district of Lyck.
 The Nazis used the economic crisis, which had significant effects in far-off Masuria, as well as traditional anti-Polish sentiments while at the same time Nazi political rallies were organised in the Masurian dialect during the campaigning.

 In 1938, the Nazi government (1933–1945) changed thousands of still existing toponyms (especially names of cities and villages) of Old Prussian, Lithuanian and Polish origin to newly created German names; six thousand, that meant about 50% of the existing names were changed, but the countryside population stuck to their traditional names.
 Another renaming would take place after Masuria passed to Poland in 1945, with the bulk of the historic Polish names restored.